Skip to main contentArrow Right

 Implicit grant removed

-The implicit grant flow has been removed.
+The implicit grant flow has become obsolete and has been removed from OAuth 2.1.

 Implicit flows allowed access tokens to be returned directly in the URL fragment, skipping the intermediate step of exchanging an authorization code.
 While convenient for early single-page apps (SPAs), this shortcut made tokens vulnerable to leakage via browser history, referrer headers, or malicious scripts.

 With modern browser support for secure cross-origin requests (CORS) and the rise of frontend-backend architectures, the implicit flow is no longer needed and is now formally deprecated in OAuth 2.1.
-SPAs should use the authorization code flow with PKCE, which enables secure token handling and supports refresh tokens.
+Moving forward, SPAs should use the authorization code flow with PKCE, which enables secure token handling and supports refresh tokens.

 Password grant removed